btfredr/todolist/README.md

-Making a ToDo/reminder list with React.
+Made a ToDo/reminder list with React.
 Use yarn start to open project.